-It is the case of Black Friday and Cyber Weekend.
-This weekend alone might account for one third (or more) of the whole season sales.
-Keep track of hourly results and act if needed.
+- The weekend of Black Friday and Cyber Monday alone might account for one third (or more) of the whole season's sales.
+Keep track of hourly results, and act if needed.

-Get prepared for a huge spike in traffic and make sure your website can handle it.
-Key metrics to keep an eye out during the sales peak are sessions, conversion rate and revenue.
+- Get prepared for a huge spike in traffic, and make sure your website is prepared to handle it.
+Key metrics to keep an eye out during the sales peak are: sessions, conversion rate and revenue.

 Don't stick to your plan and numbers if you see these are not working anymore.
-After the Cyber Weekend peak, you still have roughly 4 weeks before Christmas to play.
+After the Cyber Weekend peak, you still have roughly 4 weeks before Christmas to try to resolve any issues.

-Make sure you get it right and keep optimising your campaigns.
+Make sure you keep optimising your campaigns.
 It is not time for trial and error anymore.
-Now you have to focus on what works and abandon immediately what doesn't.
+Now you have to focus on what works, and alter anything that is failing to do so.

 This is a year that is certain to be unlike any other.
 Retailers need to be ready to anticipate, and create strategies that will convince buyers in this unpredictable time.

 In summary, we expect the Fall season of 2020 to be an abrupt and wild ride, for both buyers and sellers.
 Certain items and product categories will take off unexpectedly, and purchasing behavior will be determined by factors outside of the retail.